kyma-project/busola/docs/extensibility/form-widgets.md

 ### Resource

-Resource widgets render a dropdown list of specified resources and stores the selected one as a string containing it's name.
+Resource widgets render a dropdown list of specified resources and store the selected one as a string containing its name.

 #### Widget-specific parameters